KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 3. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-4. Warning: No LICENSE file.
-5. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-CommandToNotification by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-CommandToNotification)

 1. Information: There are updates for 5 dependencie(s):
    - @eslint/js                 ^9.13.0  →  ^9.21.0
-   - @stylistic/eslint-plugin    ^2.9.0  →   ^4.0.1
+   - @stylistic/eslint-plugin    ^2.9.0  →   ^4.1.0
    - eslint                     ^9.13.0  →  ^9.21.0
    - globals                   ^15.11.0  →  ^16.0.0
    - prettier                    ^3.3.3  →   ^3.5.2